 About a 45 minute drive from Bariloche along Nahuel Huapi Lake, Llao Llao is best known for the posh hotel and golf resort of the same name.
 The elegant hotel sits on a hilltop between lakes Moreno and Nahuel Huapi.

 Puerto Pañuelo is on Nahuel Huapi Lake near Llao Llao.
 It’s a departure point for boats crossing the lakes between Argentinian and Chilean Patagonia.
 The isolated area is gorgeous and deserves to go on the list of the best places in the world to escape.
 Really, no one could ever find you there!

 Llao Llao has an interesting history.
 The hotel was built in 1939 and constructed almost entirely of wood.
 It was destroyed by fire the same year.
 A year later it was rebuilt out of reinforced concrete and stone.
 In 1976, it closed due to a lack of maintenance funds.
-For years after its closure vandals robbed the abandoned hotel and it suffered from neglect.
+For years after its closure it suffered from neglect and vandals robbed the abandoned hotel.

 In 1993 Llao Llao reopened after a complete renovation by its new owner, CEI Citicorp Holdings SA.
 Citicorp acquired the hotel as compensation for holdings in Argentinian government bonds.

 Argentina’s biggest real estate developer, IRSA Inversiones y Representaciones SA, acquired the hotel in 1997 for $13.3 million.
 Later they sold 50% to the Sutton Group.
 In 1999 the hotel became a member of The Leading Hotels of the World.
 It has won many prizes including the Best Hotel and Resort in the Argentine Hinterland.